nagasudhirpulla/taming_python/blog/skills/dataframe_select_columns.md

 The excel files should look like the image below
 ![excel_file_illustration](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/all_gen_data.png)

-Suppose a dataframe is `df` and if we want to get a single column data say column 'A', then we call df['A'].
-This will return a pandas *Series*.
+Suppose a dataframe is `df` and if we want to get a single column data say column 'A', then we call `df['A']`.
+This will return a pandas *Series* because each column data of a dataframe is a *Series*.

-Suppose a dataframe is `df` and if we want to get a data of multiple columns data say columns 'A', 'B', 'C', then we call df[['A', 'B', 'C']].
+Suppose a dataframe is `df` and if we want to get a data of multiple columns data say columns 'A', 'B', 'C', then we call `df[['A', 'B', 'C']]`.
 This will return a pandas *DataFrame*.

 ### Example
 ```python